vladi1995/realEstate/README.md

 This project was created by [Vladislav Dimitrov](https://github.com/vladi1995) for the purposes of Angular Softuni Course, July-August 2023.
 It is an application written in Angular with Firebase setup.

-The project is uploaded in render: [Live](https://ng-realestate-2407b.web.app/)
+The project is uploaded in Firebase: [Live](https://ng-realestate-2407b.web.app/)

 ## Public part (Guest):